uchicago-cs/cmsc23320/website/calendar.rst

-Winter 2022 Course Calendar
+Autumn 2022 Course Calendar
 ---------------------------

 .. note::

    This calendar is tentative and subject to change.

-Lectures take place in Ryerson 251 on Tuesdays and Thursdays from 12:30pm from 1:50pm CST (Note: lectures will take place over Zoom during the first two weeks of the quarter)
+Lectures take place in Ryerson 251 on Tuesdays and Thursdays from 12:30pm from 1:50pm CST.

 Additional pre-recorded lectures will also be made available most weeks.
 When both the live lecture and pre-recorded lecture have the same topic, that means the live lecture will be